|4-4.110||Civil Fraud Litigation|

 The exclusive remedy of the owner of material protected by statutory copyright (17 U.S.C. § 101, et seq.) against unauthorized use by the government or its contractors is by suit against the United States in the Court of Federal Claims.
 28 U.S.C. § 1498(b).
 The use by the contractor must have been with the authorization or consent of the government.

 A suit for infringement of an unregistered copyright may be brought against a private party provided the Register of Copyrights is also named as a party defendant.
 See 17 U.S.C. § 411(b).
 Any such complaint should be immediately brought to the attention of the Commercial Litigation Branch and the General Counsel, Copyright Office, Washington, D.C.
 20540.
-If the Register of Copyrights decides to appear and defend such suit, it will be handled by the Commercial Litigation Branch or under its supervision.
+If the Register of Copyrights decides to appear and defend such suit, the suit will be handled by the Commercial Litigation Branch or under its supervision.

 4-4.320 - Patent Suits